snehilvj/dmc-docs/docs/getting-started/getting-started.md

 Most of the necessary styling is already included with `dash-mantine-components`.
 However, for certain components like `DatePicker`, `Carousel`, or `CodeHighlight`, you need to add their specific CSS files separately.
-You can also include all optional stylesheets at once by using `dmc.styles.ALL`.
+You can also include all optional CSS stylesheets at once by using `dmc.styles.ALL`.

 Starting from version 0.14.4, `dash-mantine-components` provides `dmc.styles` variables to ensure that the correct stylesheet version is used, matching the version of the library you have installed.